 Intervention is generally not required in the event of a nuchal cord.
 Your medical team should monitor the baby’s vital signs to ensure he or she is getting sufficient blood and oxygen through the umbilical cord.

-Should complications arise, a cesarean section may be necessary to avoid prolonged compression of the umbilical cord.
+Should complications arise, a cesarean section or an expedited vaginal delivery may be necessary to avoid prolonged compression of the umbilical cord.
 However, the vast majority of babies with nuchal cords should be able to be delivered vaginally without incident.

 Getting the Help You Need after an Umbilical Cord Injury